eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

 - Inlining and GVN (global value numbering) during parsing.
 - Using IGV (Ideal Graph Visualizer) and RR (debugger) to look at the IR and transformations of it.
 - A simple "idealization" of `101 * a + 202 * a` to `303 * a`.
-- Exercises for the Reader: a few more transformations for the reader to explore (with answers).
+- Exercises for the Reader: a few more transformations for the reader to explore (please discuss them in the comments section!).

 [Skip forward to Part 3](https://eme64.github.io/blog/2024/12/24/Intro-to-C2-Part03.html)